MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

 Use these steps to assign roles for the resources you're configuring in this tutorial:

-* Assign the following roles on the tab for **Search service** in the Azure portal:
+* Assign the following roles on the browser tab for **Search service** in the Azure portal:
     * **Search Index Data Reader** to the **Azure AI services** managed identity
     * **Search Service Contributor** to the **Azure AI services** managed identity
     * **Contributor** to yourself (to find **Contributor**, switch to the **Privileged administrator roles** tab at the top.
 All other roles are in the **Job function roles** tab.)

-* Assign the following roles on the tab for **Azure AI services** in the Azure portal:
+* Assign the following roles on the browser tab for **Azure AI services** in the Azure portal:

     * **Cognitive Services OpenAI Contributor** to the **Search service** managed identity
     * **Contributor** to yourself.

-* Assign the following roles on the tab for **Azure Blob storage** in the Azure portal:
+* Assign the following roles on the browser tab for **Azure Blob storage** in the Azure portal:

     * **Storage Blob Data Contributor** to the **Azure AI services** managed identity
     * **Storage Blob Data Reader** to the **Search service** managed identity
     * **Contributor** to yourself

 You're done configuring resources.
-You can close the Azure portal tabs now if you wish.
+You can close the Azure portal browser tabs now if you wish.

 ## Add your data and try the chat model again